Tinkoff/angular-open-source-starter/README.md

          https://stackblitz.com/github/[User|Organization]/[Repository]/tree/main/projects/demo

-- [x] You can add more libraries using the same `npm run add` command to create a whole Angular Workspace with multiple libraries.
+- [x] You can add more libraries using the same [Nx-generators](https://nx.dev/plugin-features/use-code-generators) to create a whole Angular Workspace with multiple libraries.
 Versioning and publishing is configured that they are released simultaneously like Angular packages.

 ## Infrastructure